 • 11 = footnotes

 Below is a definition/description of each of the different parts of the line graph which is shown above.
 Now fill in the blanks with the name of one of these parts which are in bold in the above list.
 Only use one word/phrase once and write it as it is in the list.
-Click on the "Check Answers" button at the bottom of the quiz to check your answers.
+Click on the "Check" button at the bottom of the quiz to check your answers.

-When the answer is correct, two icons will appear next to the question.
-The first is an Additional Information Icon "".
-Click on this for extra information on the word/phrase and for a translation.
-The second is a Pronunciation Icon "".
-Click on this to listen to the pronunciation of the word/phrase.
+When the answer is correct, two icons will appear next to the answer.
+The icon contains extra information about the word/phrase.
+In the icon, you can listen to the pronunciation of the word/phrase.

-1. On a graph, this ' ' is called a
+1. On a graph, this ' ' is called a/an

 Line: